JijunDai/consul-watch/README.md

-# Key features of this handler
+# Consul Watch Handler

+## Key Features

-- Receives JSON data from STDIN (Consul sends this automatically)
+- **JSON Input**: Receives JSON data from STDIN, automatically sent by Consul.

-- Logs changes to /var/log/consul-watch.log
+- **Logging**: Logs changes to `/var/log/consul-watch.log`.

-- Includes key name, modification index, and value in the logs
+- **Detailed Logs**: Includes key name, modification index, and value in the logs.

-- Handles JSON parsing errors gracefully
+- **Error Handling**: Gracefully handles JSON parsing errors.

-- The main differences from a typical Go program are:
+## Differences from Typical Go Programs

-- It reads from STDIN instead of making API calls
+- **Input Source**: Reads from STDIN instead of making API calls.

-- It processes a single batch of changes and exits (Consul will run it again when new changes occur)
+- **Execution Model**: Processes a single batch of changes and exits.
+Consul will re-execute it when new changes occur.

-- It's designed to be executed by Consul's watch system rather than running continuously
+- **Purpose**: Designed to be executed by Consul's watch system rather than running continuously